shobhit9sept/CyberLabs-Sessions/CL Paper summaries/Fast R-CNN/README.md

 ## RoI pooling layer:

-The RoI pooling layer uses max pooling to convert the features inside any valid region of interest into a small feature map with a fixed spatial extent of H × W (e.g., 7 × 7), where H and W are layer hyper-parameters that are independent of any particular RoI.
-Here RoI is a rectangular window into a convolutional feature map.
-Each RoI is defined by a four-tuple (r, c, h, w) that specifies its top-left corner (r, c) and its height and width (h, w).
-RoI max pooling works by dividing the h × w RoI window into an H × W grid of sub-windows of approximate size h/H × w/W and then max-pooling the values in each sub-window into the corresponding output grid cell.
-Pooling is applied to each feature map as in standard max pooling.
+The RoI pooling layer converts features inside a rectangular region of interest (RoI) into a fixed size feature map.

+The RoI is defined by a four-tuple (r, c, h, w) that specifies its top-left corner and its height and width.

+The RoI pooling layer divides the RoI window into an H × W grid of sub-windows.

+Each sub-window has an approximate size of h/H × w/W.

+The values in each sub-window are max-pooled into the corresponding output grid cell.

+The hyper-parameters H and W are independent of any particular RoI.

 ## Initialization from pre-trained networks:
 When a pre-trained network initializes a Fast R-CNN network, it undergoes three transformations.

 First, the last max pooling layer is replaced by a RoI pooling layer that is configured by setting H and W to be compatible with the net’s first fully connected layer (e.g., H = W = 7 for VGG16).

 Second, the network’s last fully connected layer and softmax (which were trained for 1000-way ImageNet classification) are replaced with the two sibling layers described earlier (a fully connected layer and softmax over K + 1 categories and category-specific bounding-box regressors).

 Third, the network is modified to take two data inputs: a list of images and a list of RoIs in those images.

 ## Fine-tuning for detection: